 - What time does the race start?

-A shuttle bus service will operate between Flinders Chase National Park entrance and the start/finish line which is located at the Visitors Centre cafe.
-Runners can park their vehicles on the road verge of West End Highway and wait next to the park entrance sign for a bus.
+A compulsory bus shuttle service for runners will operate between Flinders Chase National Park entrance and the start/finish line which is located at the Visitors Centre cafe.
+Runners and supporters can park their vehicles on the road verge of West End Highway and wait next to the main park entrance sign for a bus.
 Rangers will re-open the park from 8:30am to allow family and friends to drive into the visitors centre car park and cafe area where they can watch runners finish both the half and full marathon.